Robust and Provably Monotonic Networks: Monotonic Lipschitz Networks

 This novel normalization scheme tends to give even better training results in practice.
 While Eq.~\eqref{eq:column_wise_norm} is not suitable as a general-purpose scheme, {\em e.g.}\ it would not work in convolutional networks, its performance in training in our analysis motivates further study of this approach in future work.

-In addition, the constraints in Eqs.~\eqref{eqn:norm} and \eqref{eq:column_wise_norm} can be applied in different ways.
+The constraints in Eqs.~\eqref{eqn:norm} and \eqref{eq:column_wise_norm} can be applied in different ways.
 For example, one could normalize the weights directly before each call such that the induced gradients are propagated through the network like in \cite{spectral2018}.
 While one could come up with toy examples for which propagating the gradients in this way hurts training, it appears that this approach is what usually is implemented for spectral norm \cite{spectral2018} in PyTorch and TensorFlow.
 Alternatively, the constraint could be applied by projecting any infeasible parameter values back into the set of feasible matrices after each gradient update as in Algorithm 2 of \cite{p_norm_paper}.
+Algorithm~\ref{alg:lipnn} summarizes our approach.

-\paragraph{Preserving expressive power} Some Lipschitz network architectures ({\em e.g.}\ \cite{spectral2018}) tend to over constrain the model in the sense that these architectures cannot fit all functions $\lambda$-Lip$^1$ due to {\em gradient attenuation}.
+\paragraph{Preserving expressive power} Some Lipschitz network architectures ({\em e.g.}\ \cite{spectral2018}) tend to overconstrain the model in the sense that these architectures cannot fit all functions $\lambda$-Lip$^1$ due to {\em gradient attenuation}.
 For many problems this is a rather theoretical issue.
 However, it becomes a practical problem for the monotonic architecture since it often works on the edges of its constraints, for instance when partial derivatives close to zero are required.
 The authors of \cite{huster2018} showed that ReLU networks are unable to fit the function $f(x) = |x|$ if the layers are norm-constrained with $\lambda = 1$.
 The reason lies in fact that ReLU, and most other commonly used activations, do not have unit gradient with respect to the inputs over their entire domain.

 While element-wise activations like ReLU cannot have unit gradient over the whole domain without being exactly linear, the authors of \cite{sorting2019} explore activations that introduce nonlinearities by reordering elements of the input vector.
 They propose the following activation function:

 which sorts its inputs in chunks (groups) of a fixed size.
 This operation has gradient $1$ with respect to every input and gives architectures constrained with Eq.~\eqref{eqn:matrix_norm_sigma} increased expressive power.
+In addition, we have found that using this activation function also results in achieving sufficient expressiveness with a small number of weights, making the networks ideal for use in resource-constrained applications.